 Chicken wings.
 Everyone loves the flavorful non-functioning chicken parts.
 When they're good, they're real good.
 And these Jamaica Mistaica wings from Jimmy Buffet's chain of island-themed restaurants are some of the best.
 The preparation is no big secret: Fry the wings, add the sauce.
 It's that habanero honey sauce recipe that makes these so good.
 Add to that an easy-to-make mango ranch dipping sauce, and you're off on a non-stop cruise to chicken wing paradise.
 Margaritaville serves 10 wings at the restaurant, but these top secret sauces will be enough for 30 Jamaica Mistaica wings.TRANSLATE with xEnglishTRANSLATE with

-This KFC mashed potatoes and gravy recipe duplicates the tasty tan stuff that's poured over fluffy mashed potatoes at the Colonel's chain of restaurants.
-And since the original recipe contains MSG (as does their chicken), this mash potato & gravy sauce clone was designed with that "secret" ingredient.
+My KFC gravy recipe here duplicates the tasty tan stuff that's poured over fluffy mashed potatoes at the Colonel's chain of restaurants.
+And since the original recipe contains MSG (as does their chicken), my recipe was designed with that "secret" ingredient.
 You may choose to leave out the MSG, which is a natural amino acid found in vegetables and other foods, but your clone won't taste like the real thing without it.
-Also try our KFC Potato Salad copycat recipe.

 Menu Description: "Grilled chicken breast and bacon smothered in mushrooms, melted Monterey Jack and Cheddar cheeses, with honey mustard sauce."